-- 1. Tomas owns a sole proprietorship, and Lucy is the sole shareholder of a C corporation.
+1. Tomas owns a sole proprietorship, and Lucy is the sole shareholder of a C corporation.
 In the current year both businesses make a net profit of \$60,000.
 Neither business distributes any funds to the owners in the year.
 For the current year, Tomas must report \$60,000 of income on his individual tax return, but Lucy is not required to report any income from the corporation on her individual tax return.

-- a.
+a.
 True

-- b.
+b.
 False

+ANSWER: True

 RATIONALE: Proprietorship profits flow through to the owner and are reported on the owner's individual income tax return.
 It does not matter how much of the profit is withdrawn from the proprietorship.
 Thus, Tomas must report the net profit of \$60,000 on his Form 1040 (Schedule C).
 Shareholders are required to report income from a C corporation only to the extent of dividends received.
 Consequently, Lucy has no income to report from the corporation for the current year.

+POINTS: 1

+DIFFICULTY: Easy

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Reporting

+KEYWORDS: Bloom's: Application

+OTHER: Time: 2 min.

-- 2. Carol and Candace are equal partners in Peach Partnership.
+2. Carol and Candace are equal partners in Peach Partnership.
 In the current year, Peach had a net profit of \$75,000 (\$250,000 gross income - \$175,000 operating expenses) and distributed \$25,000 to each partner.
 Peach must pay tax on \$75,000 of income.

-- a.
+a.
 True

-- b.
+b.
 False

+ANSWER: False

 RATIONALE: A partnership is not a taxpaying entity.
 Its profit (loss) and separate items flow through to the partners.
 The partnership's Form 1065 reports net profit of \$75,000.
 Carol and Candace both receive a Schedule K-1 reporting net profit of \$37,500.
 Each partner reports net profit of \$37,500 on her own return (Form 1040).

+POINTS: 1

+DIFFICULTY: Easy

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Reporting

+KEYWORDS: Bloom's: Application

+OTHER: Time: 2 min.

-- 3. Rajib is the sole shareholder of Robin Corporation, a calendar year S corporation.
+3. Rajib is the sole shareholder of Robin Corporation, a calendar year S corporation.
 Robin earned net profit of \$350,000 (\$520,000 gross income - \$170,000 operating expenses) and distributed \$80,000 to Rajib.
 Rajib must report Robin Corporation profit of \$350,000 on his Federal income tax return.

-- a.
+a.
 True

-- b.
+b.
 False

+ANSWER: True

 RATIONALE: Similar to partnerships, the net profit or loss of an S corporation flows through to the shareholders to be reported on their individual tax returns.
-Robin's net income of \$350,000 is allocated entirely to Rajib, as the sole shareholder, and Rajib reports the \$350,000 of income on his Federal income tax return, regardless of how much of the income was withdrawn from the S corporation.
+Robin's net income of \$350,000 is allocated entirely to Rajib, as the sole shareholder, and Rajib reports the \$350,000 of income